 Engage in workplace coaching conversations using an easy to use process

 Know when to, (and when not to), have a coaching conversation

 Be aware of what the research says about the efficacy and frequency of these conversations

 Be well practised in a simple coaching conversation framework

 Understand the core components of great communication

-Through hundreds of hours of coaching managers in leadership positions, we have come to see, first hand, that success in leading others lies in having a leadership style that flexes according to the needs of the situation and the individual.
+Through hundreds of hours of coaching managers in leadership positions, I've come to see first-hand, that success in leading others lies in having a leadership style that flexes according to the needs of the situation and the individual.